How The Application Process Works

 When we receive your application the review process unfolds in a series of steps:

-- VET CHECK: First we will contact the veterinarian you list, so please alert them to the fact you have submitted an application and they have your approval to release any information on care of past and current pets.
+- APPLICATION REVIEW & VET CHECK: First we will review your submitted application to ensure it is complete and can be processed in line with our policies and processing steps.
+We will also contact the veterinarian you list, so please alert them to the fact you have submitted an application and they have your approval to release any information on care of past and current pets.

 - PHONE INTERVIEW: After an initial review, your application is given to one of our phone interviewers who will call you.
 Depending on questions we have about your application, the call may take a few minutes or 30 minutes or more.

 - HOME VISIT: If all goes well with the phone interview, the next step is the home visit.
 You will be contacted by one of our home visit teams to arrange the visit at a time convenient for you.
 Please know that the whole family needs to be present for this visit.
 During the visit, as during the phone screen, you are encouraged to ask any questions.
-Since the home visit is an essential step in the process, and since we are an all-volunteer organization, there are very rare occasions where we may not have a team near enough to you to conduct this visit.
-That determination is made during the initial screening process and, if that’s the case, we will inform you that we cannot process your application and refund your application fee.
+Since the home visit is an essential step in the process, and with the current pandemic limitations, we are offering virtual home visits to those who meet our qualifications.
+You will be contacted to participated in a virtual home visit or that your application is put on hold pending the reopening of our in-home face to face visit resumption date.
+At the present time, this date is unknown.

 - APPROVAL: Once we have the results of your application review, phone screen and home visit, our applications committee will make a final evaluation.
-If you are approved, you will receive an email approval letter.
-If you are not approved, we will send you a letter via the USPS explaining the reasons why.
+If you are approved, you will receive an email approval letter indicated next steps.
+If you are not approved, you will receive an email letter explaining the reasons why.

 What happens if my application to adopt is approved?